 What is psychological safety?

-Teams with a climate of psychological safety work with the belief that a team member will not be punished or embarrassed for voicing ideas, questions or mistakes.2 Respect and trust are hallmarks of these teams and consequently each individual feels valued and safe to contribute, take risks and lead when it seems fitting.3 In Google’s study, it was revealed that psychological safety is the one thing that the highest performing teams all share, enabling people to engage, connect, change, and learn.4
+Teams with a climate of psychological safety work with the belief that a team member will not be punished or embarrassed for voicing ideas, questions or mistakes.
+Respect and trust are hallmarks of these teams and consequently, each individual feels valued and safe to contribute, take risks and lead when it seems fitting.
+In Google’s study, it was revealed that psychological safety is the one thing that the highest performing teams all share, enabling people to engage, connect, change, and learn.

 The dark side

-Although research has started to suggest that there might be a dark side to psychological safety, it should not make organisations overlook its value.
+Although research has suggested that there might be a dark side to psychological safety, it should not make organisations overlook its value.
 Simply being aware of the potential dark side and reminding people of moral standards where necessary, can help team leaders harness psychological safety as a power for good.

 Quartz.
 2016.
 Psychology can explain why wildly successful teams get tempted to the dark side.
 [ONLINE] Available at: https://www.qz.com/820763/psychological-safety-is-crucial-for-great-teamwork-but-it-has-a-dark-side/.
 [Accessed 12 October 2018].

 Edmondson, A. (1999).
 Psychological safety and learning behavior in work teams.
 Administrative Science Quarterly, 44(2), 350-383.

 Erdem, F., Ozen J., & Atsan N. (2003).
 The relationship between trust and team performance.
 Work Study, 52(7), 337-340.